s-earnest/s-earnest.github.io/_posts/2024-12-01-Customer-Analysis.md

 ## Footnote

 [^1]: The footnote source
-[^1]: Logistic Regression is a classificaiton method which outputs a probability between 0 and 1
+[^2]: Logistic Regression is a classificaiton method which outputs a probability between 0 and 1
-[^1]: Price elasticity of purchase probability is the % change in purchase probability in response to a 1% change in price
+[^3]: Price elasticity of purchase probability is the % change in purchase probability in response to a 1% change in price

+[^3]: Machine Learning is a field of study that gives computers the ability to learn without being explicitly programmed.
+  - main techniques:
+    - regression
+    - classification = categorical = quantity discret output  /
+    - clustering =

+count 90% commercial used in the market